 In This Exercise:

-- Target Muscle Group: Biceps Brachii
+- Target muscle group: Biceps Brachii

-- Type: Strength
+- Type: Strength and hypertrophy

 - Mechanics: Isolation

-- Equipment: Cable machine
+- Equipment: Cables

 - Difficulty: Beginner